 Ausubel (1961) said reception learning isn't always passive.
 Learners connect new content to what they already know.
 The learning method doesn't ensure real understanding.
 He stated independent discovery isn't always needed.

-Ausubel found advance organisers helped learners more than free discovery.
+Ausubel found that advance organisers helped learners more than free discovery.
 Learners cannot realistically rediscover centuries of knowledge (Ausubel, date not provided).
-Good teaching supports the learner.
+This is why good teaching gives the learner clear support.

 Classroom layouts should reflect these points.
 Ausubel's work agrees with research on explicit teaching's success.
 Scaffolding and sequencing aid new learners, studies show.
 Bruner (1961) noted discovery learning is better for learners with prior knowledge.